Meet the Workshop Team

 Having trained in violin making at the Bavarian State School in Mittenwald, Germany, Juliet returned to Cambridge in 1956 and set up as Cambridge's first independent violin maker.
 In 1960 she was approached by the director of the Cambridge College of Arts & Technology (now Anglia Polytechnic University) to run an evening class in violin making.
 By 1986, the classes had expanded to such a degree that new premises were required, so The Workshop was founded by Juliet as a permanent home for the Cambridge Violin Makers.

 Trained in Violin Making with Juliet Barker, his mother, completing his apprenticeship in 1993, and now the full time manager of The Workshop.
 Outside of his committments to The Workshop, Chris specialises in the repair and set up of cellos but is also very happy to work on and repair violins, violas and basses as well as the occasional simple guitar repair.
-Over the years in his spare time he makes electric guitars and basses and is a keen musician, playing cello, guitar, keyboards and bass and has written and recorded a variety of material.
-He is also heavily involved with a local Sunday League football club.
+Over the years in his spare time he makes guitars and is a keen musician, playing cello, guitar, and bass and has written and recorded a variety of material.
+In the past he also played for and then ran a local Sunday League football club.
 In more recent times he now spends his time building model railways and is a very keen amateur photographer - he has a Flickr page where some of his photography can be seen.